Michigan Porch

 Brighton's 1879 Old Town Hall, now the CoBACH Center

-Once upon a time, the entire government of Brighton fit under one brick roof on West Main Street — the council, the jail, the fire engine, and the library, all crammed into a single small hall.
-That building is still standing, and it has worn more hats in its life than most towns wear in a century.
+Once upon a time, the entire government of Brighton fit under one brick roof on West Main Street.
+The council, the jail, the fire engine, and the library were all crammed into a single small hall.
+That building is still standing.
+It has worn more hats in its life than most towns wear in a century.

-The village council voted to build it in 1878, and a local contractor named James Collett had it finished in 1879.
+The village council voted to build it in 1878.
+A local contractor named James Collett had it finished in 1879.
 Inside, the village squeezed its council chamber, a voting room, a jail, and a firehouse all together.
-A little weekend lending library opened in there too, and that modest shelf grew up into Brighton’s public library — which the building went on to house for all but nine years between 1927 and 1981.
-A state historical marker, planted out front in 1983, lays the whole crowded story on the sidewalk for anyone who stops to read it.
+A little weekend lending library opened in there too.
+That modest shelf grew up into Brighton’s public library.
+The building went on to house that library for all but nine years between 1927 and 1981.
+A state historical marker was planted out front in 1983.
+It lays the whole crowded story on the sidewalk for anyone who stops to read it.

 Sources